The short story

 Clinical Board License: Australia & Hong Kong (China)

-A geek of sports injuries, Australian qualified physiotherapist, with focus on sports medicine & performance rehabilitation.
+Australian qualified physiotherapist, with focus on performance sports medicine & rehabilitation.
 Driven to try change many of the inefficiencies & issues in current injury management approaches.
-Having worked in national level leadership roles, championship winning teams & with world champions around the world, this has prompted me to challenge and look for better ways.
-With this overbearing passion to reimagining the future of what is possible, I provide strategic & innovative leadership to top level players, professional sports teams, governments, national institutes globally, with a considerable track record turning organisation's performance & sports injury situations around.
-Physiotherapy graduate from world's top-ranked* University of Sydney & then sports physiotherapy postgraduate at La Trobe University; gone on to help create the new national Singapore’s Sports Institute, bring western sports medicine to China whilst rehabilitating their injured Olympians back to Gold medals, and turning around 'improbabilities' for Pakistan's Men's Cricket Team in their ICC World Champion’s Trophy win.
-I am invigorated to see how we can change more sports injury stories & organisations performance together, with long-term solutions…
+Having worked in national level leadership roles & with championship winning teams around the world.
+With this overbearing passion to reimagine the future, I provide strategic & innovative leadership to top level players, professional sports teams, governments & national institutes, with a considerable track record turning organisation's performance & sports injury situations around.
+Gone on to help create Singapore's Sports Institute, run courses for sports medical staff, be a team physiotherapist at 2 Olympic Gems, bring western sports medicine to China's Olympic Champions, and turn around the improbabilities for Pakistan Mens Cricket Team on their way to their ICC World Champions Trophy win.
+I am invigorated to see how we change more sports injury stories & organisations performance success together with longterm solutions.

 THE OLYMPIC DREAM .....

-I was fortunate that my training efforts had paid off early with an amazing start to my dreams as a aspiring marathon runner, with stars in my eyes surrounded by top inspirations to mentor me.
-Ok I wasn’t as good as a Yao Ming or Liu Xiang, but our stories would share the same sad endings with dreams destroyed by sports injuries.
-I was left heartbroken, lost and searching for answers to my sports injuries.
-With an overbearing passion I dedicated my life to finding better ways to manage musculoskeletal and sports injury problems, in pursuit of unbreakable humans of the future, with over 20 World or Olympic Champions.
-And still achieving the 'Olympic Dream' as teams physio, and as Prime Ministers John Howard words to me in 2003 said: “to create great athletes of the future”.
+I had amazing start to my dreams as an aspiring marathon runner, surrounded by top inspirations, but like many others my dreams would be destroyed by sports injuries.
+Left heartbroken, and searching for answers to my sports injuries I developed a overbearing passion to finding better ways to manage sports injury problems, in pursuit of unbreakable humans of the future, going on to work with over 20 World or Olympic Champions, & achieve that 'Olympic Dream' as a Teams Physio, & “to create great athletes of the future”.

-Video (From SBS News): Australia's PM John Howard, Sir Rob De Castella (World Marathon Champion), & Shane Hayes at Parliament House 2003.
+Video: SBS News, Australia's PM John Howard, Sir Rob De Castella (World Marathon Champion), & Shane Hayes at Parliament House, Canberra 2003.

 HEADED TO BEIJING TO SKATE THE WAY TO INJURY SOLUTIONS FOR CHINA'S OLYMPIC TEAM..